 Only certain organizations are eligible to receive ACCME accreditation.
 The following criteria must be met before an organization will be considered for ACCME accreditation.
+The ACCME accredits organizations to provide continuing medical education for physicians.
+The ACCME does not accredit individual educational activities.

 The organization must: